OctopusDeploy/docs/docs/how-to/how-to-use-custom-certificates-with-octopus-server-and-tentacle.md

 This assumes you have already installed Octopus on the target server.

 1. Stop the OctopusDeploy service on the target Octopus server you wish to update.
 2. Execute the following statement at a command line on the same server.
-Note that the password is optional.  asdf
+Note that the password is optional.

 ```powershell
 Octopus.Server.exe import-certificate --from-file="C:\PathToCertificate\cert.pfx" --pfx-password="Password" --console
 ```

 This should display something like the following.

 ```powershell
 Octopus Deploy: Server version 3.2.x